profgarrett/jsgames/README.md

 export const ADMIN_OVER_PASSWORD = '';
 ```

+Note that garrettn is also hard-coded as an admin in the code.
+This is used for testing and development purposes.
+Please search+replace to update.

 You also need to setup a secret.distribution.js file in the root folder.
 This is used by the deploy script (which you'll need to adjust to your own deployment).
 It should look like this:

 ```javascript